 This concentration integrates the study of wireless networking, protocols, sensor networks, security, software development, embedded systems, data analytics, and big data to provide students with the knowledge and tools to develop IoT applications, to analyze and design IoT architectures for different application domains, and to develop data analytic tools to analyze the large amounts of data generated by the massive deployment of IoT devices.

 Special topics courses, as well as other courses not in the list of electives, may be used as electives with prior approval of the program director.
 A maximum of two courses from the Khoury College of Computer Sciences may be used as electives.
-Before taking any computer science course, prior approval is required from the program director.
+Before taking any course from Khoury, prior approval is required from the program director.

-Independent Study (CSYE 7978), usually 1 or 2 semester hours, or Software Engineering Project (CSYE 7945) in the Internet of Things must be carried out under the supervision of a professor and must have prior approval of the program director.
-Proposals for independent study or a software engineering project (IoT) need to be submitted at least one month before the start of the semester.
+Independent Study (TELE 5978), usually 1 or 2 semester hours, or a Master's Project in Cyber Physical Systems (TELE 7945) must be carried out under the supervision of a professor and must have prior approval of the program director.
+Proposals for independent study or a master's project need to be submitted at least one month before the start of the semester.

 Graduate Certificate Options